6uhrmittag/taskbutler/README.rst

 The configuration is stored in your home directory: `/home/$YourUsername/.taskbutler/config/config.ini`

-Each feature can be disabled by leaving the corresponding labelname in the config.ini emtpy.
+Each feature can be disabled by leaving the corresponding labelname in the config.ini empty.
 Each feature is configured in the config.ini.
 Open, edit and save the file to configure Taskbutler.

 If you used Taskbutler before and want to change a setting: **Remember